 Outbreak information and updates

-A map of all active outbreak areas in Oregon as well as the quarantine areas is available online.
+A map of all active outbreak areas in Oregon as well as any active quarantine areas is available online.
 Interested parties may enter their address to determine whether they are included in a quarantine area.

 After confirmed cases of HPAI in poultry flocks, regional quarantines for all avian species and vehicle traffic involved with avian species may be implemented for areas extending a minimum of 10 kilometers around the infected properties.